 So, there you have it.
 The health benefits of this recipe for vegan dark chocolate covered almonds.

 Of course, it’s worth noting that there with any indulgence, it’s good to pay attention to the amount you eat.
 I’ve certainly had to learn this over the years, that even when you’re eating healthy, plant-based foods, you can still eat too much of it if you’re not careful.

-- How about adding a sprinkling of cinnamon to the cocoa powder topping?
-Yum!
+- You could add a sprinkle of cinnamon to the cocoa powder topping for a change in flavor.

-- If you prefer a crunchier almond, you could toast the almonds before coating them in chocolate
+- If you prefer a crunchier almond, could toast the almonds for about 5 minutes in an oven heated to 300F before coating them in chocolate

 - You could try different nuts, or combine several together in one batch

 - I love coconut so I could see adding a little bit of finely shredded coconut instead of rolling the finished product in cocoa powder